 All offenses must have occurred in the City of Maple Heights, and some charges may not be filed here because of legal exceptions.
 The court does not handle any civil or small claims matters.
-Those cases are referred to the Garfield Heights Municipal Court, which also has jurisidiction over certain other criminal and traffic cases.
+Those cases are referred to the Garfield Heights Municipal Court, which also has jurisdiction over certain other criminal and traffic cases.

-Persons who wish to plead not guilty or no contest with an expanation must appear in court before the magistrate.
+Persons who wish to plead not guilty or no contest with an explanation must appear in court before the magistrate.
 If you were involved in a traffic accident you are also required to appear.
-The City now accepts payment for parking tickets in a 24 hour 'drop box' at the entrance to City Hall, directly across from the Police Station
+The City now accepts payment for parking tickets in a 24 hour ‘drop box’ at the entrance to City Hall, directly across from the Police Station

 If you plead not guilty, your case will be transferred to the Garfield Heights Municipal Court for trial and disposition.